 Without the support of these businesses, we wouldn’t have the staff to send to cover community events nor the community office to be the hub of local information.

 Our staff prides itself on being available for community information.

 “My 15-year experience with The Osprey Observer has allowed me to integrate into my community in a very special way,” said Kerrie Hoening, FishHawk/Bloomingdale and Valrico Sales.
 “The connections I’ve made has allowed me to build lasting relationships and friendships that I might have otherwise never met.
 I’ve also found many ways to take part in and support local Brandon-based charities.
 The heart of this team is to support our residents, our local businesses, our charitable organizations and our community and I have been very proud to be a part of The Osprey Observer for these past 15 years!”

 In addition to concentrating on our main business, publishing newspapers that people read, we also have been active in our local chambers and encourage businesses to not just join, but actually get involved and attend events.

-The best advice we can give any small business owner, is to find your niche in what you do best, and be the best, treat every customer like your absolute best customer and follow the general small business rules that will set you apart: Be On Time – Send a Thank You Note – Follow Up – Stick to Your Core Business- Do Your Best Every Time.
+The best advice we can give any small business owner is to find your niche in what you do best, be the best, treat every customer like your absolute best customer and follow the general small business rules that will set you apart: Be On Time – Send a Thank You Note – Follow Up – Stick to Your Core Business- Do Your Best Every Time.

 If it weren’t for our loyal readers, and avid business supporters, we couldn’t do what we do in the community.
 So from the Osprey Observer team, Thank You!